risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Networking/UNet.md

 }
 ```

-### Manual serialization
+## Manual serialization

 Each NetworkBehaviour has the uint property `syncVarDirtyBits` which encodes whether any of its 32 sync vars has just been updated.
 This value can be updated with `SetDirtyBit(uint dirtyBit)`, e.g., SetDirtyBit(16u).
 This value should be a power of 2, each corresponding to a unique object that needs to be synchronised.
 When the `NetworkIdentity` of a game object observes that any of its NetworkBehaviours has dirty bits, it serializes that information and sends it to the clients.
 This means that a game object sends a single message for any of its NetworkBehaviours that need updating, all concatenated one after the other.
 It is extremely important that deserialization is accurate since if a NetworkBehaviour reads more or fewer bytes than it is supposed to it, it will throw off deserialization for the remaining components.

-The actual serialization / deserialization is handled by overriding the `OnSerialize` and `OnDeserialize` methods.
-Weaver populates these automatically for you if the class has any SyncVar fields (along with creating appropriate messages for any Command / ClientRpc calls).
-If SyncVars cannot capture the complexity of the data that you need to serialize and you need to resort to a manual implementation, the SyncVarAttribute should not be used anywhere in the class.
+The actual serialization / deserialization is handled by the `OnSerialize` and `OnDeserialize` methods.
+Weaver populates these automatically for you (along with creating appropriate messages for any Command / ClientRpc calls), but if it detects you have overriden them, this process will be skipped.
+At this point you are completely responsible for correctly serializing any data.
+This is something you have to do if simple SyncVars cannot capture the complexity of the data that you need to serialize and you need to resort to a manual implementation.

 Generally the data packed for serialization has the structure `dirtyBits[dataForVariableA][dataForVariableB]`, where the dirty bits in essence act like a header that tell us how to read the remaining data.
 It is crucial that the written data is read in the same order and with the correct type each.
 Furthermore, `OnSerialize` returns a bool that signals whether all the dirty bits have been serialized so that the NetworkIdentity can call its `ClearAllDirtyBits()`.